eter620/tortoise-tts-gui/README.md

 thought the current TTS programs were too difficult for him to use.
 Also he didn't want to pay for a service.

-This interface works with both the Cuda version and the CPU version without needing any alterations
+This interface works with both the Cuda version and the CPU version of pytorch without needing any alterations

 instructions: